Avenida de Manoteras 50-52 - 28050 Madrid

 The imputation rate of Trade inventory measures the percentage of values assigned to the inventory level in the companies that lack these data, or where these data are invalid or inconsistent.

-In 2018, 105 days pass between the end of the calendar quarter and the publication of the results corresponding to this period.
+In 2020, 67 days pass between the end of the calendar quarter and the publication of the results corresponding to this period.
 That is to say, TP1 = 67 days.

 The results of the Short-term Stock and Inventory Survey (ECSE) are published in accordance with what is provided for in the availability calendar of short-term statistics established by the INE in the last quarter of each year.